godotengine/godot-docs/classes/class_basematerial3d.rst

 | *Getter*  | get_feature()      |
 +-----------+--------------------+

 If ``true``, enables the detail overlay.
-Detail is a second texture that gets mixed over the surface of the object based on :ref:`detail_mask<class_BaseMaterial3D_property_detail_mask>`.
+Detail is a second texture that gets mixed over the surface of the object based on :ref:`detail_mask<class_BaseMaterial3D_property_detail_mask>` and :ref:`detail_albedo<class_BaseMaterial3D_property_detail_albedo>`'s alpha channel.
 This can be used to add variation to objects, or to blend between two different albedo/normal textures.

 ----